warproxxx/CryptoPredictor/CryptoPredictor/TechnicalAnalysis/README.md

     from TechnicalAnalysis import TechnicalAnalysis

 Create an instance using pandas dataframe of stock data.
-The data must contain Close and Volume contain.
-Other columns are optional.
+The data should contain: Open, Close, High, Low, Volume and Classification

 The values in timeframe refer to times that should be merged.
 Value of 3 and 6 means each 3 and 6 datas will be merged in which Technical Analysis will be done